 ASTA provides a range of programs and publications and conducts research to ensure companies have the tools they need to meet that goal.
 The resources in this section are available free to members and many are also available free to non-members.
 There is a fee for access to educational recordings.

-The Microscopic Identification of Spice Manual is a reference text for the microscopic or histological identification of pure spices.
+Analytical Methods – The official Analytical Methods Manual of the American Spice Trade Association is available to members and industry professionals.
+ASTA also published the Microscopic Identification of Spice Manual as a reference text for the microscopic or histological identification of pure spices.

-Adulteration and food fraud can pose serious issues for companies.
-The most common examples of economically motivated adulteration involve the addition of materials to make a food seem more valuable and while this is frequently not a safety issue, it is of concern to the entire food industry.
-A number of resources are available from ASTA and other organizations to address adulteration and food fraud.
+Adulteration and Contamination Prevention – Adulteration of spices can pose serious issues, and companies must implement measures to identify, prevent, and mitigate contamination.
+Spices may be intentionally adulterated for economic reasons; the most common example involves adding materials to make a food product seem more valuable.
+While this is frequently not a safety issue, it concerns the entire industry.
+ASTA and other food safety leaders provide several resources to address adulteration and food fraud.

 Spices may also be inadvertently exposed to environmental contaminants.
 ASTA provides members with resources to mitigate the potential presence of naturally occurring elements and agricultural contaminants in spices, including allergens, heavy metals, agricultural chemicals, and food dyes.

 Microbial Safety – Due to the environments in which they are grown, spices and herbs often harbor microorganisms, including bacteria.
 These include potential spoilage organisms and pathogens of public health significance.
 This page includes information about the presence of microbiological hazards on spices and the control and mitigation of these hazards.This includes information about the presence of microbiological hazards on spices and the control and mitigation of these hazards.